-When you get to fully experience your groom for the first time it's not just for photos but it allows you to have a moment to yourself with out everyone else demanding you attention.
+When you get to fully experience your groom for the first time it's not just for photos but it allows you to have a moment to yourself without everyone else demanding your attention.
 The anxiety and stress you have been feeling from a crazy day of getting ready will be dissolved after he finally sees you!
 It gets the stress and jitters all washed away before the ceremony.
 Not to mention he won't be afraid to cry when he sees you for the first time, because he won't be standing in front of a crowd.
-(P.S He probably will still cry when you walk down the isle no matter what.)
+P.S.
+I’ve found, he will likely react the same when you walk down the aisle no matter what!
 This allows to to take the ceremony all in stress free.

 3. Portraits can be quick and as easy as possible:

 Allowing you to get to your reception and just enjoy the rest of the evening after the ceremony.
-Your bridesmaids will be tired of standing and smiling and everyone is going to be ready to just have a good time.
-Allow yourself to treat your guests (especially if this is a destination wedding) to the curtsy of hanging out and eating with you right after family portraits.
-You don't want them wandering where has the bride and groom gone?
+Allow yourself to treat your guests (especially if this is a destination wedding) by spending time with them, and eating with you, right after family portraits.
+Nobody likes to make their guests wait!
+I get it.

 Some other things to think about:

-Give yourself plenty of time to get ready!
+Also, give yourself plenty of time to get ready!
 It ALWAYS takes longer to get ready than you think it might.
 This goes for the groom too!
-Also, is there travel time between where you will be getting ready and your ceremony location or where you want portraits done?
-We will need to add this and some cushion to your timeline.
+Think about travel time between where you will be getting ready, and your ceremony location.
+Or where you want portraits done?
+We will need to add this and some cushion to your timeline!

-I LOVE my brides and always am looking out for their best interest and experience on their wedding day.
+WE love our Komorebi Brides and look out for their best interest and experience on their wedding day.
 As your photographer I sit down with every bride and help her set up a timeline of events of the day to make it run smoothly without the pressure of running out of time for photos or cutting into the fun of your day.